AlifAbhiesa/portfolio/content/featured/HalcyonTheme/index.md

 showInProjects: true
 ---

-application made for traders to be able to transact without a 3rd party
+Application made for traders to be able to transact without a 3rd party